fraserlab/sci-dependentcare/index.md

 description: Welcome page
 ---
 ### UPDATE, 7/22/10:
+These efforts are being implemented on an evolving ad hoc basis by James and Seemay, in parallel to the work being done by the Child & Dependent Care Taskforce.
+Your input is greatly needed to clarify next steps, which are being defined as we go based on your feedback.

 We have also posted a summary of the first (now closed) survey [here](/pages/survey.html). **If you are interested in participating in the work relief or caregiving match program, please fill out this [second survey](https://forms.gle/Z6uJP9XYiVPhvSLb6), by Friday, noon.**